Frequently Asked Questions

 11. How do I order Asbury University letterhead, envelopes, business cards, etc.?

-The Office of Public Relations is working with a print vendor to order all stationery items online.
+The Office of Marketing & Communications is working with a print vendor to order all stationery items online.
 The online ordering site is available.
 Contact your superviser to order items.

 12. Do alumni say they graduated from "Asbury University" rather than "Asbury College?"